MajorThird/lilypond-piano-trainer/README.md

 ## Usage
 ### How to create lessons
 * Run `python creator.py` to load all options from *options.cfg*.
 * `python creator.py -s pineapple_rag -r 1 -l 1` creates the lesson for the song *pineapple_rag* for the left and right hand to be played simultaneously.
-(It still loads *options.cfg* but overwrites the mentioned options.)
+(It still loads *options.cfg* but overwrites the given options.)
 * `python creator.py -s pineapple_rag -r 1 -l 1 -p 1` does the same in presentation mode.

 ### How to play/practice